Water Pollution Solutions

 Water Pollution Solution 3) Filter Runoff

 Where stormwater lands in ditches or culverts, a check dam or ditch check can be used to filter the runoff, preventing sediment pollution and trash from exiting the property.
-Standing waters like ponds, trenches, and holding areas can be filtered using dewatering products (pictured left) where water is pumped into the bag, capturing any sediment and releasing the water.
+Standing waters such as ponds, trenches, and holding areas can be filtered using dewatering products (pictured right) where water is pumped into the bag, capturing any sediment and releasing the water.

 Water Pollution Solution 4) Contain Spills